Training

 Your kitten is urine marking

-Alternatively, your kitten might be attempting to mark their territory by urinating outside of their litter box.
+Your kitten might be attempting to mark their territory by urinating outside of their litter box.
 This is especially likely if your kitten is an unneutered male cat.
 Your cat might also be spraying because they detect a threat in their territory.

 Clean their litter box regularly

 The first thing that you should do is ensure that your cat has a clean, tidy litter box.
 Cats dislike odors and prefer litter boxes that are clean.
-You should not only clean out your litter box when your cat urinates or defecates but also complete a deep cleaning occasionally.
+You should not only clean out your litter box when your cat urinates or defecates, but also complete a deep cleaning occasionally.
 Unscented soap is best.

 Or, you can always give your cat a litter box for urinating and a litter box for defecating.
 This might help solve the problem.